Similar Deals Today

 An updated MacBook Pro in 2021

 Wondering if you should upgrade from an older MacBook Pro?
 Yes, provided that you will ungrudgingly move from USB 3.0 and Thunderbolt 2 devices to USB-C–Thunderbolt 3.
 If you have a 2014 or 2015 MacBook Air or MacBook Pro, you should probably hold off, unless you really, really want the Touch Bar.
 The benefits of the new processor and screen alone aren’t worth the trouble of getting used to the new keyboard and USB-C interface.

 If you’re considering the base-level MacBook Pro, we think it’s worth the extra dollar for this model, for its faster processor and the Touch Bar’s potential utility.
-And if you need a larger screen, the 15-inch MacBook Pro might be the right choice, since it delivers more memory, a powerful Core i7 processor, and discrete AMD Radeon graphics, but it will dig deeper into your pocket as well.
+And if you need more power, the 2021 Apple MacBook Pro is the best you can buy right now, with an M1 Pro chip and tons of processing power.

 The Apple MacBook Pro MLH12LL/A brings some genuine innovation to the Mac Faithfuls since 2012.
 Here we’re looking at a sleek Touch Bar, a sleek design and class-leading performance for a 13-inch laptop.

 - Compact and sturdy chassis

 - Shallow key travel

 Apple MacBook Pro with Retina, Touch Bar, Intel Core i5 Dual Core 3.1GHz, (13-inches, 16GB RAM, 256GB SSD) - Space Gray (Renewed)